Skip to content

 Testing with 10K records and discovering the production load of 10M records takes 40 hours instead of the planned 8-hour window.

-• Data Modeling — Migration sequence depends on relationship types (Data Modeling)
+• Data Modeling: migration sequence depends on relationship types and parent-child order

-• Integration — Migration tools are integration tools (Bulk API, middleware) (Integration)
+• Integration Patterns: migration tools (Bulk API, middleware) are integration tools

-• Security — Migrated data must respect sharing model; disable/re-enable carefully (Security)
+• Sharing Model: migrated data must respect sharing model; disable/re-enable sharing recalculation carefully

-• Dev Lifecycle — Migration is a deployable workstream requiring environment strategy (Development Lifecycle)
+• Development Lifecycle: migration is a deployable workstream requiring environment strategy and sandbox planning

 Sources